Student Organization Advisor Resources

 Advisor Agreements

-By accepting the advisor role, advisors agree to:
+By accepting the primary advisor role, advisors agree to:

 • Act in the best interest of the student organization leaders and its members.